Breed Characteristics and More!

 Watch Dogs- Cavaliers are known to be affectionate with strangers.
 He may bark to alert you, but German Shepherds they are not.
 If you're looking for a watch dog, you might get by with a cav, but there is probably a better choice.

-Size- Show dogs typically range about 12" to 13" high at the shoulder and weigh between 12 to 18 pounds.
-Temperament and especially health, as opposed to size, should be your first consideration when searching for a Cavalier King Charles Spaniel.
+Size- Show dogs stand about 12" to 13" high at the shoulder and weigh between 12 to 18 pounds.
+Temperament and health, as opposed to size, should be your first consideration when searching for a Cavalier King Charles Spaniel.

 Friendly-This is a very "people friendly" breed.
 Not especially shy or timid, he can be trusted not to nip at the heels of strangers.
 This breed is also tolerant of other animals and children.